Talwar-class frigate: Batch-IV

-A contract, worth ₹13000 crore, was signed between Rosoboronexport and Goa Shipyard for the construction of 2 frigates under license on 20 November 2018.
+A contract, worth ₹4000 crore, was signed between Rosoboronexport and Goa Shipyard for the construction of 2 frigates under license on 20 November 2018.
 The two frigates will be armed with BrahMos missile system and will include a host of Indian equipment and will be delivered by 2027.
 The contract for the two ships was awarded to Goa Shipyard Limited by the Government of India on 30 January 2019.
 The two frigates being built at Goa Shipyard will boast much higher indigenous content and will be named Triput class frigate.
 The new class of ship will feature BHEL-manufactured OTO Melara 76 mm gun instead of its Russian counterpart, along with other Indian weapon and sensors.

 In September 2021, India ordered two sets of modified M7N2E units for Batch-4 frigates at the coast of $100 million which has upgrades like microprocessor control system and a power output of 58000 hp, higher than previous subclasses.
 The powerplants are scheduled to be delivered by December 2022 and July 2023, respectively.

 On 23 July 2024, INS Triput was launched by GSL shipyard.
 As of then, the delivery of INS Triput is expected in 2026 and the next ship shall be delivered after 6 months of the former.

 As of February 2025, the last ship of the class was to be launched within few months and the schedules were on track.

-On 20 March 2025, the Defence Acquisition Council approved the procurement of Shtil-1 missiles for the upgraded Talwar-class frigates.

 The last of the locally produced Talwar-class frigate, Tavasya, was launched at Goa Shipyard on 22 March 2025.

+On 3 March 2026, the defence ministry signed a contract worth ₹2182 crore with JSC Rosoboronexport for the acquisition of Vertical Launch – Shtil-1 (VL-Shtil) missiles for the upgraded Talwar-class frigates.
+The Defence Acquisition Council (DAC) approved the procurement on 20 March 2025.